-- Over 82 predefined Web site categories, organized in seven (7) logical groups - Configuring your own custom categories - Select the time object defined in "Scheduled Times."
+- Over 82 predefined Web site categories, organized in seven (7) logical groups - Configuring your own custom categories - Setting "work time" and "leisure time" schedules

 Additionally, if you believe a URL is classified in the wrong category, you can send a request to Trend Micro to consider re-classifying the URL.
 You can also look up the category of a URL that you are not sure of.